Dix Mountain Wilderness Area: History

 The Adirondack Trail Improvement Society, with headquarters at St. Huberts, maintains a system of foot trails in the northern and northwestern part of the area, with approval of the DEC.
 Their trails extend to such mountain tops as Round Top Mountain, Noonmark, Bear Den, Dial, Nippletop, Colvin, Blake and Pinnacle.
 The steep, rugged terrain, characteristic of nearly the whole area, has been responsible for the region's retaining a wilderness atmosphere.
 This, together with other accompanying features, lends itself well to the classification into which it has been placed.

-The state, in 1978 and 1980, purchased in fee 9311 acre from the Adirondack Mountain Reserve.
+The state, in 1978 and 1980, purchased in fee 9311 acre from the private Adirondack Mountain Reserve.
 Approximately 3269 acre became part of the Dix Mountain Wilderness as a result, including the following summits: Noonmark, Bear Den, Dial, Colvin, and Pinnacle.
 The state was given a conservation easement on the remaining Adirondack Mountain Reserve lands generally below 2500 ft in elevation, limiting the future development potential of these lands while permitting the public to cross lands still held in fee by the Club, on foot, to reach the peaks.

 In 2013, New York State acquired a 1,450-acre parcel on the western boundary of the Dix Mountain Wilderness Area known as the Casey Brook Tract.
 In 2016, the 20,700-acre Boreas Ponds Tract was also acquired by the state, thereby creating a connection of state-owned land between the Dix Mountain Wilderness Area and the nearby High Peaks Wilderness Area.
 In 2018, the Adirondack Park Agency recommended, and Governor Andrew Cuomo approved, the merging of the Dix Mountain Wilderness Area into the High Peaks Wilderness Area.